The Prize

 Michael Audain continues to be a patron of the arts, contributing to various initiatives and institutions.
 Most recently, he founded the Jean Paul Riopelle Foundation based in Montreal.

 The Audain Prize for the Visual Arts is one of Canada’s most prestigious honours.
 This annual prize is awarded to a senior artist in recognition of their outstanding contributions to Canadian art.
-The recipient is selected by an independent panel of jurors through a closed nomination process.
+The recipient is selected by an independent committee through a closed nomination process.

-The Jury is comprised of volunteers from the visual arts community, whose purpose is to bring forward nominations, discuss and select a recipient for the annual Audain Prize Award.
-The Jury consist of five members including Director or Chief Curators, and one past prize recipient.
+The selection committee is comprised of volunteers from the visual arts community, whose purpose is to bring forward nominations, discuss and select a recipient for the annual Audain Prize Award.
+The committee consist of five members including Director or Chief Curators, and one past prize recipient.